Azure/KAN/docs/tutorial/setup-guide.md

 You need the following items before you start working with the self-hosting setup experience:

 - An active **Azure subscription** with **Owner** role access.
-- A **resource group** created in a location where [Azure Custom Vision](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=cognitive-services&regions=all) is available.
+- A **resource group** created in a geographical location where [Azure Custom Vision](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=cognitive-services&regions=all) is available.
 - A **Kubernetes cluster** accessible using [Azure CLI](https://github.com/Azure/cli).

   If you don't have an existing Kubernetes cluster, you can easily create one using the Azure Kubernetes Service (AKS).
 For more information, visit [Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-cli).

-- An **IoT Hub account** with at least **one IoT Edge device**.
+- If you plan to use an **IoT Edge device**, you need an **IoT Hub account**

-  If you don't have any IoT Edge device onboarded onto Azure IoT Hub,  visit [Quickstart: Deploy your first IoT Edge module to a virtual Linux device](CreateIoTEdgeDevice.md) for information on how to do so.
-Note that if you have already used Percept on Azure Stack HCI's WAC Extention to onboard a VM, the VM is already automatically onboarded as an IoT Edge device onto Azure IoT Hub.
+  To onboard an IoT Edge device too Azure IoT Hub, visit [Quickstart: Deploy your first IoT Edge module to a virtual Linux device](CreateIoTEdgeDevice.md) for information on how to do so.
+Note that if you have already used Percept on Azure Stack HCI's WAC Extension to onboard a VM, the VM is already automatically onboarded as an IoT Edge device onto Azure IoT Hub.

 - Have **Storage account contributor** role assignment under your subscription.